jrecinos98/GauchoRides/README.md

 Gaucho Rides is a multi-platform application developed for android and iOS using facebook's [React Native](https://facebook.github.io/react-native/) framework.
 React native allows us to create an application for iOS and Android by using a single code base that works on both platforms.

 <br>
+## Demo

+A demonstration video found at: https://youtu.be/bXdifCvLfNc

 ## Setup Project